nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 #### What Goes Up…

-Just follow the cairns they said, it's obvious, they said.
-Not so at twilight.
+Per usual, the descent beta was patronisingly vague.
+"Scramble gullies at left".
-Roughly three-quarters of the way down, after a few scrapes and scree-induced slides, we give up and begin traversing skiier's left, perpendicular to the slope.
-We popped out of some brush and found ourselves 30' above a clear trail leading back to bags.
-Peter chooses to backtrack and find a less exposed route while I attempt to downclimb.
-A few tenuous fourth-class moves reunited me with our packs and stash of water; I drink an entire liter without pausing for air.
+Roughly three-quarters of the way down, after a few scrapes and scree-induced slides, we gave up our cairn hunting and began traversing skiier's left, perpendicular to the slope.
+We popped out of some brush 30' above a clear trail leading back to our suspended bags.
+Peter chose to backtrack and find a less exposed route while I attempted to downclimb.
+A few tenuous fourth-class moves reunited me with our packs and stash of water; I drank an entire liter without pausing for air.

-Several other parties are also packing up, and we're grateful for the company on the hike back to the Enchantments trail.
-From there, we split up - they're significantly less tired and soon disappear into the distance.
-Begrudgingly, we pull out our headlamps and tramp back to the car in silence, finally arriving at quarter past ten.
-We're sweaty, tired, and famished.
-We're also victorious.
+Several other parties were also packing up, and we were grateful for the company on the hike back out to the Enchantments trail.
+From there, we split up - they were significantly less tired and soon disappeared into the distance.
+We pulled out our headlamps and tramped back to the trailhead in silence, finally reaching it around quarter past ten.
+Sweaty, tired, and famished, we're also victorious.

-Pulling away, I've only one question for Peter: "Still game for Prusik in a day?"
+As we pulled away, I had only one question for Peter: "Still game for Prusik in a day?"